Pylons/pyramid/docs/narr/views.rst

 The ``json`` renderer is a renderer which renders view callable results to :term:`JSON`.
 If a view callable returns a non-Response object it is called.
-It passes the return value through the ``simplejson.dumps`` function, and wraps the result in a response object.
+It passes the return value through the ``json.dumps`` standard library function, and wraps the result in a response object.

 Here's an example of a view that returns a dictionary.
 If the ``json`` renderer is specified in the configuration for this view, the